ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Authorization Server associated with the Group Manager is the AS.

 A node performs the steps described in {{Sections 3 and 4.3.1.1 of I-D.ietf-ace-key-groupcomm}} in order to obtain an authorization for joining an OSCORE group and then to join that group.
-The format and processing of messages exchanged among the participants are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
+The format and processing of messages exchanged during such steps are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.

 All communications between the involved entities MUST be secured.